Sign up for the ING newsletter to receive news and announcements.

 When does Ramadan take place?

 Ramadan is the 9th month of the Islamic calendar, which is based on a 12-month lunar year of approximately 354 days.
 Because the lunar year is 11 days shorter than the solar year, each lunar month moves 11 days earlier each year.
 It takes 33 solar years for the lunar months to complete a full cycle and return to the same season.
 The month traditionally begins and ends based on the sighting of the new moon.
-Starting on April 1st, Muslims throughout the United States and the rest of the world will begin to search the sky for the new crescent or will follow a pre-determined date based on astronomical calculation.
-In 2022, the month long fast of Ramadan begins around April 2nd and ends around May 1st.
+Starting on March 22nd, Muslims throughout the United States and the rest of the world will begin to search the sky for the new crescent or will follow a pre-determined date based on astronomical calculation.
+In 2023, the month-long fast of Ramadan begins around March 23rd and ends around April 20th.

 The Length and Purpose of Fasting

 The ultimate goal of fasting is gaining greater God-consciousness, known in Arabic as taqwa, signifying a state of constant awareness of God.
 From this awareness a person should gain discipline, self-restraint and a greater incentive to do good and avoid wrong.
-In commemoration of the revelation of Muslim’s holy book, the Qur’an, Muslims attempt to read the entire book during Ramadan.
+In commemoration of the revelation the Qur’an, which began in the month of Ramadan, Muslims attempt to read the entire book during Ramadan.
 The entire Qur’an is also recited during special nightly prayers.

-All Muslims who have reached puberty are obliged to fast.
+All Muslims who have reached puberty are obligated to fast.
 However, people for whom fasting would be a hardship are exempted from fasting.
 This includes anyone who is sick or traveling; women who are pregnant, nursing, or on their menses; or older people who are too weak or ill to fast.
-Anyone who is exempted must make up the fast later, except for those who cannot fast due to age or chronic illness.
+They should make up the fast later, except for those who cannot fast due to age or chronic illness.
 Instead, they can feed a poor person for every day of fasting which they miss.

 While children are not required to fast until they reach puberty, it is customary for children beginning around seven years of age to perform limited or symbolic fasting such as fasting half days or on weekends.
 This trains them gradually and helps to engender a sense of inclusion during the month-long observance.
 Mosques often give special recognition to children who are fasting their first full day or first Ramadan.